 Use a firewall

-Windows 10 and Windows 8 have a firewall already built in and automatically turned on.
+Windows has a firewall already built in and automatically turned on.

 Keep all software up to date

 Make sure to turn on automatic updates in Windows Update to keep Windows, Microsoft Office, and other Microsoft applications up to date.
 Turn on automatic updates for non-Microsoft software as well, especially browsers, Adobe Acrobat Reader, and other apps you regularly use.

 Use antivirus software and keep it current

 If you run Windows you have Windows Security or Windows Defender Security Center already installed on your device.

 Tip: If you're a Microsoft 365 Family or Personal subscriber, you get Microsoft Defender included with your subscription at no extra charge.
 It helps protect all your devices - Windows, Mac, Android, and iOS.
 For more information see Getting started with Microsoft Defender.